St Catherine’s College

 Oxford’s unique structure comprises a collection of colleges, each with its own distinct personality and history.
 From the storied halls of Christ Church to the intimate charm of Magdalen, exploring these collegiate enclaves offers a glimpse into the daily lives of scholars past and present.
 Many colleges welcome visitors to stroll through their gardens, chapels, and dining halls.

-Wadham College is one of the constituent colleges of the University of Oxford.
-It is located in the centre of Oxford.
+St Peter’s College is one of the constituent colleges of the University of Oxford, and it is located in New Inn Hall Street, Oxford, UK.

-Kellogg College is a graduate-only constituent college of the University of Oxford.
-It was founded in 1990 as Rewley House.
+Somerville College, a constituent college of the University of Oxford in England, was founded in 1879 as Somerville Hall.

 Harris Manchester College is one of the constituent colleges of the University of Oxford founded in 1757 as a college for Unitarian students.